kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 The `nginx.ingress.kubernetes.io/service-upstream` annotation disables that behavior and instead uses a single upstream in NGINX, the service's Cluster IP and port.

-This can be desirable for things like zero-downtime deployments as it reduces the need to reload NGINX configuration when Pods come up and down.
+This can be desirable for things like zero-downtime deployments .
 See issue [#257](https://github.com/kubernetes/ingress-nginx/issues/257).

 #### Known Issues